davdwhyte87/LID-server/README.md

 There are two types of tests that we run, they are manual testing and automated testing.
 Develoopers can checkout latest builds and spawn various servers, and make requests too them.
 Developers can also wriite tests and push them as prooposals too the Lid development team.

+# Kuracoin Protocol Format

+Request Action \n

+Message Signature \n

+SenderPublicKey \n

+Message (should always be the last thing in the text)

+Response codes

+0 - error